 • A treatment for varicocele

 The operation is performed under local anesthesia.
 A catheter is introduced into the femoral artery.
-The catheter must reach the dilated vein in order to inject a substance that will permanently block the duct.
+The catheter must reach the dilated vein to inject a substance that will permanently block the duct.
 A urologist may also proceed to ligate the varicose vein.
 If varicocele cannot be prevented, surgery can improve sperm quality.

 • A cure for spermatocele

 At the Marois Clinics, the spermatocele cure is performed under local anesthesia.
 The procedure begins with an incision to free the epididymis.
 After a spermatocele cure, you must remain at complete rest.
-It is only after a few days that you can start walking again.
+It’s only after a few days that you can start walking again.
 You should also wear tight-fitting underwear day and night and not engage in activities that may cause pain.
 As for sexual activity, you can only resume it after two weeks.

 • Surgery after testicular torsion